 - Strawberry jam: While you could totally use homemade jam here (how delicious would that be!), I went the easy route and used store-bought.
-I always go for organic jam (this brand is hands down our favorite), made without corn syrup or any weird artificial ingredients.
+I always go for organic jam, made without corn syrup or any weird artificial ingredients.

 STEP ONE: Like many recipes, you will start by combining your dry ingredients first, then set that aside.

 STEP TWO: Cream the softened butter with the sugar.

 STEP THREE: Mix in the vanilla and yogurt until it's all well combined.